Software-Engineering-Group-UP/RSE-UP/_sources/chapters/snakemake_continued.md

 Snakemake stands out among data processing tools for its versatility and user-friendliness.
 It empowers researchers to create reproducible and scalable analyses through a human-readable, Python-based language.
 If you're familiar with the make tool, picking up Snakemake will be a breeze.

-## Building the Workflow: The Snakefile
+## 1. Building the Workflow: The Snakefile

 The heart of Snakemake lies in the Snakefile, acting as its build file.
 It defines a series of rules dictating the workflow's execution.
 Each rule details how to produce a specific target (output) using its required dependencies (inputs) and the necessary actions.

+**In the intro chapter it was enough to call the pipeline from the ZIPF directory as root.
+For the following guide you need to change the directory for each section**

 ### Getting started - Executing Snakemake:

+if not already done create a new directory for example as the one provided `snakemake/1_the_snakefile`.
+Depending on how you follow the guide the paths for your solution might be different!

 By default, running Snakemake without specifying a target prompts it to search for a file named Snakefile.
 Upon execution, it provides details about the workflow, including the number of steps, involved rules, input and output files.
 Therefore we need to create a `snakefile`.
 For the purpose of the course we start with an example that counts words.